atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 #### Story 3

 As an application owner, I want to have a custom logic tailored to my application for migration, down-scaling, or removal of pods.
-I want to be able to easily override the default evacuation process, including the eviction and PDBs, available to workloads.
-To achieve this, I also need to be able to identify other evacuators and an order in which they will run.
+I want to be able to easily override the default eviction request process, including the eviction and PDBs, available to workloads.
+To achieve this, I also need to be able to identify other actors (interceptors) and an order in which they will run.

 #### Story 4